-The Cardiac Department at the Royal Cornwall Hospital will be opening its doors and hosting an interactive roadshow on Saturday 16th March, where visitors will get fully immersed in cardiac science.
-RCHT’s cardiac scientists will be showcasing their work, inspiring the next generation of NHS healthcare scientists.
+The Cardiac Department at the Royal Cornwall Hospital will be opening its doors and hosting an interactive roadshow on Saturday 7th March, where visitors will get fully immersed in cardiac science.
+RCHT’s cardiac scientists will be showcasing their skills, inspiring the next generation of NHS healthcare scientists.

-This unique opportunity will offer behind the scenes access to heart scans, pacemakers, ECG and the emergency catheter lab, as well as an opportunity for one to one careers advice, and the chance to chat freely to the team.
+This unique opportunity will offer behind the scenes access to heart scanning, pacemakers and ECG’s, as well as an opportunity for careers advice, and the chance to chat freely to the team.
 This event is open to all ages but will be fantastic for students who think a career in Healthcare Science may be for them.
-To secure your place please register with Eventbrite: https://www.eventbrite.com/e/cardiac-science-roadshow-tickets-55213025646
+To secure your place please register with Eventbrite: www.eventbrite.co.uk/e/cardiac-department-open-day-tickets-93817435475

 Kate Shields, Chief Executive at RCHT said: